dmitryshimkin/deferred/README.md

 - Cross-browser
 - Sync calls when it's possible
 - Support context for the handlers
-- Small size: 1.4 KB (min and gzipped)
+- Small size: 1.84 KB (minified and gzipped)
 - No dependencies
 - Performance